Atex Project

 Firering currently owns a 90% interest in Atex Mining Resources, which holds the Atex Project.

-The Atex Project is located in the western limit of the Bagoé Basin within the Baoulé-Mossi domain of the West African Cration.
+Atex is located in the western limit of the Bagoé Basin within the Baoulé-Mossi domain of the West African Cration.
 The Baoulé-Mossi domain is host to multiple gold, base metal, and Birimian-age pegmatite-hosted columbo-tantalite and lithium deposits.
-These pegmatites occur in Cote d’Ivoire, southwestern Mali, Ghana, south-western Niger and Burkina Faso.
+These pegmatites occur in Côte d'Ivoire, southwestern Mali, Ghana, south-western Niger, and Burkina Faso.

 The project area is underlain by a series of metavolcanic and metasedimentary rocks of the Birimian Supergroup that strike in a north-northeast direction along the length of the permit and are surrounded by Eburnean-aged granitoids, including undeformed K-feldspar porphyritic monzogranites, which are temporally associated with the pegmatites in the region.